RADHIKESHS/liv2traine/README.md

 ```

 ### Contributing
--** Feel free to submit issues or pull requests.
+## Feel free to submit issues or pull requests.
 Please make sure your contributions adhere to the project's coding standards.

+- 1. Fork the repository.
+  2. Create a new branch:
+     ```bash
+     git checkout -b feature-branch
+     ```
+  3. Commit your changes:
+    ```
+      git commit -m 'Add new feature'
+    ```
+  4. Push to the branch:
+    ```
+      git push origin feature-branch
+    ```
+  5. Open a pull request.